Skip to main content

 Their bond grows deeper into adulthood but it is suddenly tested with the arrival of the wealthy Lintons as their neighbours.

-When Margot Robbie's Cathy is injured spying on Shazad Latif's Edgar Linton and his sister Alison Oliver's Isabella discussing 'Romeo and Juliet's over high tea, she is given the opportunity to recuperate in their opulent mansion.
+When Margot Robbie's Cathy is injured spying on Shazad Latif's Edgar Linton and his sister Alison Oliver's Isabella discussing 'Romeo and Juliet' over high tea, she is given the opportunity to recuperate in their opulent mansion.

 Her six week recuperation unnerves Jacob Elordi's smitten Heathcliff and when Cathy subsequently receives a marriage proposal from Edgar, a tipping point is reached with him leaving Wuthering Heights.